pedrocurvo/Neural-Solver-Library-MSPT/README.md

 NeuralSolver is an open-source library for deep learning researchers, especially for neural PDE solvers.

+:triangular_flag_on_post:**News** (2025.10) We propose [FlashBias (NeurIPS 2025)](https://github.com/thuml/FlashBias) to support fast computation of scientific models.
+With FlashBias, it is easy to introduce a learnable spatial distance bias into the Transformer for better geometry learning.
+Check the [Transformer_Spatial_Bias](https://github.com/thuml/Neural-Solver-Library/blob/main/models/Transformer_Spatial_Bias.py) model for details.
+Welcome to try FlashBias and implement your own scientific bias.

 :triangular_flag_on_post:**News** (2025.03) We release the NeuralSolver as a simple and neat code base for benchmarking neural PDE solvers, which is extended from our previous GitHub repository [Transolver](https://github.com/thuml/Transolver).

 ## Features